mohlemeyer/vertxQunitSinon/README.md

 credits go to the people who make these great tools available as open source.

-The author of this module takes responsibility for porting the tools above to Vert.x and creating a context to make them easily accessible on this platform with the following notice:
+The author of this module takes responsibility for porting the tools above to Vert.x and for creating a context to make them easily accessible on the Vert.x platform with the following notice:

 > **The author provides the code for this Vert.x module "as is".
 If you use it, you do so at your own risk!
 The author makes no warranties as to performance,